ryantd42/NY-Legislative-Git/2023/S6471A-2023/bill.md

-  laws  relating to various provisions, in relation to the effectiveness thereof; to amend part E of chapter 62 of the laws of  2003,  amending the  correction  law and other laws relating to various provisions, in relation to the effectiveness thereof; to amend chapter 3 of the  laws of  1995,  amending  the correction law and other laws relating to the incarceration fee, in relation to the effectiveness  thereof;  and  to repeal certain provisions of the penal law, the criminal procedure law and the correction law relating thereto
+  laws  relating to various provisions, in relation to the effectiveness thereof; to amend part E of chapter 62 of the laws of  2003,  amending the  correction  law and other laws relating to various provisions, in relation  to  the  effectiveness  thereof;  and  to  repeal  certain provisions  of  the  penal  law,  the  criminal  procedure law and the correction law relating thereto

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
+Short title.
+This act shall be known and may be cited as the "Marvin Mayfield act".
+  § 2.
 Subdivision 6 of section 1.05 of the penal  law,  as  amended  by chapter 98 of the laws of 2006, is amended to read as follows:
-  6. To [insure the public] PROMOTE COMMUNITY safety by [preventing the commission of offenses through the deterrent influence of the  sentences authorized,]  SUPPORTING  the  rehabilitation of [those] INDIVIDUALS WHO HAVE BEEN convicted, [the promotion of] AND their successful and produc- tive reentry and reintegration into society[, and their confinement when required in the interests of public protection] BY IMPOSING THE  MINIMUM SENTENCE NECESSARY TO ACHIEVE THE GOALS OF SENTENCING OUTLINED ABOVE.
+  6. To [insure the public] PROMOTE COMMUNITY safety by [preventing the commission of offenses through the deterrent influence of the  sentences authorized,]  SUPPORTING  the  rehabilitation of [those] INDIVIDUALS WHO HAVE BEEN convicted, [the promotion of] AND their successful and produc-

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD04611-05-4
+ S. 6471--A  2

+ tive reentry and reintegration into society[, and their confinement when required in the interests of public protection] BY IMPOSING THE  MINIMUM SENTENCE NECESSARY TO ACHIEVE THE GOALS OF SENTENCING OUTLINED ABOVE.
-  §  2.
+  §  3.
 Section 380.20 of the criminal procedure law is amended to read as follows:
  § 380.20 Sentence required.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04611-02-3
- S. 6471  2

   1. The court must pronounce sentence in every case where a  conviction is  entered.
 If an accusatory instrument contains multiple counts and a conviction is entered on more than one count the  court  must  pronounce